smedina7/DVS/README.md

 > cd dvs
 ```

-Install eceld-wireshark using the installer provided do the following in the command prompt.
+Install eceld-wireshark using the installer provided.
+Type the following in the command prompt.

 ```bash
 > eceld-wireshark-installer\Wireshark-win64-3.2.5.exe